 Some mortgage lenders have an approved list of conveyancers for you to choose from.

 1. Request your details

-The very first thing a conveyancer will do is request your basic details including your contact information, date of birth and national insurance number.
+The very first thing a conveyancer will do is request your basic details, including your contact information, date of birth and national insurance number.
 They will also require details of your estate agent, whether you need a mortgage for the purchase and – if you do – which lender you are using and where the deposit is coming from.
-You will also need to submit photo ID such as passport or driving licence.
+You must also submit a photo ID such as a passport or driving licence.